 - If pre-approval by the Faculty is granted, the forms will be stamped, signed and dated.

-- Take or email your stamped forms to your department student services office (PDF, 0.07 MB).
-They will forward to the correct academic.
+- We will email you the next steps with regards to getting approval from your department academic.
 The academic will check the forms over and either approve or reject the request.
 If the application is rejected, a reason will be provided.
 If the application is approved, the academic will sign the form, and the signed form will be returned to you.

 - Send both stamped and signed forms to the Student Academic Experience (SAE) office: firstname.lastname@example.org.
 If the SAE staff are happy with the application, an insurance letter will be sent to you within ten working days.
 You can then present this letter to the host organisation, keeping a copy for your own records.

 Students are urged not to attempt work experience without proper and adequate insurance coverage.

 Before accepting an unpaid opportunity, check to see if the arrangement being proposed is in-line with Fair Work Australia.

 Some resources that will help you understand your rights when engaging in work experience are below: